CSC 106: Intro to CS

 projects will be assigned throughout the term to reinforce

 the concepts discussed in class.
-Projects are due at the
+Projects must be uploaded to

 of class on the day it is due.

 No lates will be accepted.